 Who burns my soul.
 For I’d gladly sleep on stone

-As long as it need be, and go on grazing grass
+As long as needed, and like beasts graze on grass

 For just a chance to see her cast a shadow.